gohkokhong/gohkokhong/README.md

 - 👋 Hi, I’m @gohkokhong
-- 👀 I’m interested in technology
+- 👀 I’m interested in software and consumer technologies!
 - 🌱 I’m currently learning the MERN stack
 - 📫 How to reach me at kokhong.goh@gmail.com